practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 end
 ```

-With the above code in mind, we can specify the behavior of a stack in the following way:
+With this example code in mind, we can specify the behavior of a stack in the following way:

-1) A stack is a bag
+1) A stack is a bag.

 2) A stack's `pop` operation follows a last-in, first-out (LIFO) order.

 Because the ordering requirements of a stack don't conflict with the defining characteristics of a bag, a stack can be substituted for a bag without any issues.
-The key thing to keep in mind here is that restriction subtypes can add additional constraints on top of what was specified by their supertypes, but cannot loosen the constraints put upon them by their ancestors in any way.
+The key thing to keep in mind here is that restriction subtypes can create additional constraints on top of what was specified by their supertypes but cannot loosen the constraints put upon them by their ancestors in any way.
 For example, based on the way we defined bag objects, we would not be able to return `nil` instead of raising `ContainerEmptyError` when `pop` is called on an empty stack, even if that seems like a fairly innocuous change.

 Once again, maintaining this sort of discipline may seem on the surface to be more trouble than it is worth.
-However, these kinds of assumptions are baked into useful patterns such as the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern), and are also key to designing type hierarchies for all sorts of data structures.
+However, these kinds of assumptions are baked into useful patterns such as the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) and are also key to designing type hierarchies for all sorts of data structures.
 A good example of these concepts in action can be found in the way Ruby organizes its numeric types.
-The class hierarchy is shown below, but be sure to check out Ruby's documentation if you want to get a sense of how exactly these classes hang together.
+The class hierarchy is shown here, but be sure to check out Ruby's documentation if you want to get a sense of how exactly these classes hang together.

 <img src="http://i.imgur.com/ObKrf.jpg" width=800/>

 Whether you are designing extension subtypes or restriction subtypes, it is unfortunately easier to get things wrong than it is to get them right, due to all the subtle issues that need to be considered.
-For that reason, we'll take a look now at a few examples of flawed behavioral subtypes, and how to go about fixing them.
+For that reason, we'll now take a look at a few examples of flawed behavioral subtypes and how to go about fixing them.

 ### Examples of flawed behavioral subtypes

-To test your understanding of behavior subtype compatibility while simultaneously exposing some common pitfalls, I've provided three flawed examples for you to study.
-As you read through them, try to figure out what the subtype compatibility problem is, and how you might go about solving it.
+To test your understanding of behavior subtype compatibility while simultaneously exposing some common pitfalls, I provide the following three flawed examples for you to study.
+As you read through them, try to figure out what the subtype compatibility problem is and how you might go about solving it.

 1) Suppose we want to add an equality operator to the bag structure.
-A sample operator is provided below for the `Bag` object, which conforms to the following newly specified
+A sample operator is provided here for the `Bag` object, which conforms to the following newly specified
 feature: "Two bags are considered equal if they have equivalent items and size limits".
 What problems will we encounter in implementing a bag-compatible equality operator for the `Stack` object?

 ```ruby